-When multiple log line identifiers are selected, comma (,) should be used as the splitter.
-For instance, +OCCPU, OCA, OCB means only OCCPU, OCA, OCB should be logged, while -OCCPU, OCA, OCB indicates these modules should be filtered out (i.e. not logged).
-Since there may be lines in the log with no valid prefix (i.e. log lines which are not generated by parts of OpenCore, but by other loaded drivers) then the special module name question mark (?) can be included in the list to include (with positive filtering) or exclude (with negative filtering) these non-standard lines.
-When no + or - symbol is specified, positive filtering (+) will be used. alone as the option value indicates all modules being logged.
+When multiple ones are selected, comma (,) should be used as the splitter.
+For instance, +OCCPU,OCA,OCB means only OCCPU, OCA, OCB being printed, while -OCCPU,OCA,OCB indicates these modules being filtered out (i.e. not logged).
+When no symbol is specified, positive filtering (+) will be used. indicates all modules being logged.

-- Note 1: Acronyms of libraries can be found in the Libraries section below. - Note 2: Messages printed before the configuration of the log protocol cannot be filtered from the early on screen log, but on being de-buffered from the early log buffer, will be filtered as requested for other log targets. - Note 3: To avoid missing key issues, warning and error log messages are not filtered.
+Note 1: Acronyms of libraries can be found in the Libraries section below.

+Note 2: Messages printed before the configuration of log protocol cannot be filtered.